 ONOS Controller

 The Open Network Operating System (ONOS) [11] controller was developed by Open Networking Lab (ON.Lab) [1] in 2014.
 Later in 2015, ONOS joined the Linux Foundation [22] organisation for its project collaboration.
-The ONOS source code was written in Java and was released to start the open source community.
+The ONOS source code was written in Java and was released to start the ONOS open-source community.
 ONOS is distributed under the Apache 2.0 license.
 ONOS was developed on Physically distributed and Logically centralised architecture of SDN and supports the Flat architecture of the Control plane.
 ONOS has been optimized to overcome the difficulties such as network scalability, reliability and high performance through its distributed architecture.

 ONOS is designed on four basic modules named, Code modularity, Configurability, Separation of Concern and Protocol agnosticism.
 These modules provide the developers of the controller an organised platform to install the new services or protocols on the ONOS [23].
 ONOS operates on several subsystems that function together to provide the network services.
 These subsystems are: